 9. Cured Meats

 Wondering what bees have to do with dried meats?
-Animal feed for pigs and cows are largely comprised of soy, which is self-pollinating and therefore not dependent on bees.
+Animal feed for pigs and cows is largely comprised of soy, which is self-pollinating and therefore not dependent on bees.

 But if bees go extinct, we lose cured meats for a different reason: the typical flavor of many cured meats relies on the presence of herbs, which are not self-pollinating.